The Americans Recap Season 5 Episode 9 IHOP

 Surprise!
 Henry The Genius secretly applied to a super elite prep school in New Hampshire.
 Why?

 Because, as he says, it’s a very good school.
-And his teacher says he’s at the most important developmental stage, so, “don’t we want to capitalise on that?”
+And his teacher says he’s at the most important developmental stage, so, “don’t we want to capitalize on that?”

 Because his parents sure aren’t all that interested in his academic aptitude, and maybe he should go somewhere where they actually care that he’s a genius.